nrfconnect/sdk-nrf/samples/matter/template/README.rst

 At this point, you can press **Button 1** for six seconds to initiate the factory reset of the device.

 .. note::
-    If you are new to Matter, commission the Matter device using the Android Mobile Controller when :ref:`setting up the Matter development environment <ug_matter_configuring_mobile>`.
+    If you are new to Matter, commission the Matter device using the Mobile Controller for Android (CHIP Tool for Android) when :ref:`setting up the Matter development environment <ug_matter_configuring_mobile>`.

 .. _matter_template_network_testing: